How to Create a User or a Customer Persona Profile

 Its key to understand what kind of a person you are trying to reach, we believe the messaging to be used to get to a conservative law firm Partner should differ from that to reach an innovative graphic designer geek.
 Look for data that reflects their key tasks and frustrations at work, study their work routine - to develop empathy to their needs.

 3. Think of how they search for information

 Collect the information on the Media your Persona refers to when searching for information, which SM they use and how often, which on-line news sites they read, how and where they exchange ideas with their peers.
 This will help you focus on the right channels while trying to reach your target audience.

 4. Make them real

-Give your Customer Personas real and memorable names (smth like Retired Dr Johnson or Marketing Assistant Rita), as this name will allow you to talk about this persona, making it totally clear whom you want to reach.
-Flesh them out as much as possible, and your product, marketing and sales teams' initiatives will only benefit.
+Give your Customer Personas real and memorable names (smth like Retired Dr. Johnson or Marketing Assistant Rita), as this name will allow you to talk about this persona, making it totally clear whom you want to reach.
+Flesh them out as much as possible, and your product, marketing, and sales teams' initiatives will only benefit, and your marketing strategy will be improved significantly.
 For more information - look at Hubspot's detailed recommendations on how to draft Customer Persona Profiles: https://blog.hubspot.com/marketing/buyer-persona-research.